luapower/luapower-all/ui.md

   * while a layer is `active`, it continues to be `hot` and receive `mousemove` events even when the mouse is outside its hit-test area or outside the window even (that is, the mouse is captured).
+  * `max_click_chain` controls how many repeated clicks are to be taken as one single click chain (a double-click, triple-click or quadruple-click). if set to 1 for instance, double-clicks are never received.

 #### Keyboard interaction